- Georgia Rodgers

-I believe a lot of people's choices continue to be a result of intentions stemming from self-gratification.
-Such intentions can come with genuine intents, however, each and every one of these intentions are simply ignorant if you do not do your research beforehand.
+It is hard not to argue that a lot of people's choices to participate within these programs continue to be a result of intentions stemming from self-gratification.
+Such desires can come with genuine intents, however, each and every one of these intentions are simply ignorant if you do not do your research beforehand.

 It is important to emphasise that good intentions should not outweigh the potential negative impacts, when discussing this issue.

 The White Saviour Complex refers to "a white person who acts to help non-white people, with the help in some contexts perceived to be self-serving."